kkots/ggxrd_freecam/README.md

 - Right-click anywhere on Guilty Gear's window: same as Left-click, except when exiting freecam mode the camera will remain frozen;
 - F1: toggle (show/hide) HUD.
 Doesn't work on all of HUD elements, you may hide the remaining HUD elements using the game's built-in menus and ways to hide HUD;

-While the freecam mode is on:
+Keyboard controls for when in freecam mode:

 - Move mouse: look around;
 - TFGH: move camera around the space;